ibrahimgeorgefoday/healthcare-gis-tb-surveillance/README.md

 ---

 ## Problem
-Programs need a fast, reproducible view of **where** TB burden concentrates using de-identified data
+Program need a fast, reproducible view of **where** TB burden concentrates using de-identified data

 ## Data
 Sample files only (safe for Git):